Tim Arnold (musician)

-Timothy Marcus Arnold (born 3 July 1975) is an English musician, singer-songwriter, performance artist, composer, producer, and film director from London.
+Timothy Marcus Arnold (born 3 July 1975) is an English singer, songwriter, musician, performance artist, composer, producer, and film director from London.
 His music has been compared to David Bowie and he is the last musician to collaborate with David Bowie and Kate Bush mentor Lindsay Kemp.
 Arnold is the creator of critically acclaimed multimedia album, film and theatre project Super Connected.
-He has been described as “the man behind the drama that predicted the smartphone crisis.”
-At the end of 2025, according to his official website, Arnold ended his public online record in what was described as a "Digital Departure".
+He first achieved success as the singer and songwriter of Britpop band Jocasta in the mid-1990s.
+He runs the record label TA Music, and has released 32 albums.